 21st Century Skills: Preparing Children for Tomorrow

 21st century skills are a hot topic in education today; some even call these skills the new building blocks for learning.
-Many educators, researchers and writers worldwide acknowledge that today’s children need more than the traditional 3 Rs (reading, writing, and arithmetic) to prepare for future 21st century careers.
+Discover how you can foster 21st century learning at home.

 © 2001-2012 LeapFrog Enterprises, Inc. All rights reserved.